Live & Local - Surprising Shows In Surprising Places

 Finances and Expenses

-Please read information about outstanding funding applications, confirmed tours and co-productions.
+Please read information below about outstanding funding applications, confirmed tours and co-productions.

 Inclusive price: Ideally we want an all inclusive price for the show that includes the show, all technical support, travel, accommodation and publicity.